Module 1: Introduction to the Command Line

 Command line also allows developers to change directories or content, handle networking, manage files, and manage media formatting.

-Why is command line better than GUI?
+Is command line better than GUI?

 Graphical User Interface (GUI) is a graphical screen that has buttons and icons to help developers or users manipulate computer systems.
 GUI was developed soon after the mouse was.